SILAsiaPub/xrunner/docs/xrun-docs.md

   - *Description:* A way of passing any commnand from a tasklist.
 It does not use infile and outfile.
   - *Project Usage:* `t=:usercommand "copy /y 'c:\patha\file.txt' 'c:\pathb\file.txt'" ["path to run command in" "output file to test for"]`
   - *Internal Usage:* `call :usercommand "copy /y 'c:\patha\file.txt' 'c:\pathb\file.txt'" ["path to run command in" "output file to test for"]`
-  - *Depends on:* inccount, checkdir, funcend
+  - *Depends on:* inccount, checkdir, funcend or any function
   - *External program:* May use any external program
   - *Note:* Single quotes get converted to double quotes before the command is used.
 - **:command2file** <a id="command2file"/>
   - *Description:* Used with commands that only give stdout, so they can be captued in a file.
   - *Project Usage:* `t=:command2file "command" "outfile" ["commandpath"]`
   - *Internal Usage:* `call :command2file "command" "outfile" ["commandpath"]`
-  - *Depends on:* inccount, outfile, funcend
+  - *Depends on:* inccount, outfile, funcend or any function
+  - *External program:* May call any external program
   - *Note:* This command does its own expansion of single quotes to double quotes so cannont be fed directly from a ifdefined or ifnotdefined.
 Instead define a task that is fired by the ifdefined.
 - **:command2var** <a id="command2var"/>
   - *Description:* creates a variable from the command line